julianalvarezcaro/holbertonschool-web_front_end/0x00-html_advanced/README.md

 ## Tasks:

 ### 0. Create your first webpage
+    Created a basic page to be barely opened in the browser.

 ### 1. Structure your webpage
+    Added a basic structure to the page.

 ### 2. The head - meta charset, viewport, title, description, favicons
+    Added appropiate metadata to the page and also favicon.

 ### 3. Simple header, main, footer